jschreuder/Middle/chapter4.md

 }
 ```

+*Note: We recommend abstracting this away into a Service class that does the filtering this way, but for clarity we kept this simple and inline.*

 ### Validation with External Libraries

 Controllers implementing `RequestValidatorInterface` have their `validateRequest` method called automatically.
 For validation, we can leverage mature libraries like Symfony Validator to implement Middle's automatic validation system: